berkeleyauv/perception/README.md

 Also, our training data is stored here https://www.dropbox.com/sh/rrbfqfutrmifrxs/AAAfXxlcCtWZmUELp4wXyTIxa?dl=0 so download it and unzip it in the same folder as `perception`.

+### Cython
+To compile cythonized code, run the following commands after `cd`ing into the folder with Cython `setup.py`

+    python setup.py build_ext --inplace
+    cythonize file_to_cythonize.pyx

 ## misc:
 Misc code, camera calibration etc.